 Assurant, Inc. is a holding company and, as such, has limited direct operations of its own.
 Our holding company's assets consist primarily of the capital stock of our subsidiaries.
 Accordingly, our holding company's future cash flows depend upon the availability of dividends and other statutorily permissible payments from our subsidiaries, such as payments under our tax allocation agreement and under management agreements with our subsidiaries.
 The ability to pay such dividends and to make such other payments will be limited by applicable laws and regulations of the states in which our subsidiaries are domiciled, which subject our subsidiaries to significant regulatory restrictions.
 The dividend requirements and regulations vary from state to state and by type of insurance provided by the applicable subsidiary.
 These laws and regulations require, among other things, our insurance subsidiaries to maintain minimum solvency requirements and limit the amount of dividends these subsidiaries can pay to the holding company.
-For further information on pending amendments to state insurance holding company laws, including the NAIC's "Solvency Modernization Initiative," see "Item 1A-Risk Factors-Risks Related to Our Company-Changes in regulation may reduce our profitability and limit our growth."
-Along with solvency regulations, the primary driver in determining the amount of capital used for dividends is the level of capital needed to maintain desired financial strength ratings from A. M. Best.
+For further information on pending amendments to state insurance holding company laws, including the NAIC's "Solvency Modernization Initiative," see "Item 1A-Risk Factors-Risks Related to Our Industry-Changes in regulation may reduce our profitability and limit our growth."
+Along with solvency regulations, the primary driver in determining the amount of capital used for dividends is the level of capital needed to maintain desired financial strength ratings from A.M.
+Best.

 It is possible that regulators or rating agencies could become more conservative in their methodology and criteria, including increasing capital requirements for our insurance subsidiaries which, in turn, could negatively affect our capital resources.
-On February 24, 2012, Moody's Investor Services ("Moody's") affirmed Assurant Inc.'s Senior Debt rating of Baa2, but changed the outlook on this rating to stable from negative.
-In addition, Moody's affirmed the financial strength ratings of Assurant's primary life and health insurance subsidiaries at A3 but changed the outlook on the ratings of two of our life and health insurance subsidiaries to stable from negative.
-A negative outlook remains on the ratings of Assurant's two other rated life and health subsidiaries due to concerns about the impact of the Affordable Care Act.
-On December 11, 2012, Standard and Poor's ("S&P") revised the outlook on the financial strength ratings of American Bankers Life Assurance Company of Florida and American Memorial Life Insurance Company from stable to positive.
+On November 18, 2013, A.M.
+Best affirmed the financial strength ratings of Assurant's businesses with a stable outlook.
+At that time, A.M.
+Best also affirmed Assurant's debt rating of bbb and revised the outlook from stable to positive.
+On March 12, 2013, Moody's Investor Services ("Moody's") downgraded the insurance financial strength ratings of two of Assurant's rated life and health subsidiaries from A3 to Baa1 due to pressures on earnings and concerns about the impact of the Affordable Care Act.
+Moody's outlook on these two subsidiaries remains negative.
+On June 24, 2013, Standard and Poor's ("S&P") upgraded the Senior Debt rating of Assurant, Inc from BBB to BBB+ and revised the outlook on the rating from positive to stable.
+In addition, S&P upgraded the financial strength ratings of American Security Insurance Company, American Bankers Insurance Company of Florida, American Bankers Life Assurance Company of Florida and American Memorial Life from A- to A and revised the outlook on the ratings from positive to stable.
+The upgrades cited Assurant's strong earnings capability based on its welldiversified competitive position and very strong capital adequacy, as well as the company's strong financial flexibility supported by its strong leverage and coverage metrics.
 For further information on our ratings and the risks of ratings downgrades, see "Item 1-Business" and "Item 1A-Risk Factors-Risks Related to Our Company-A.M.
-Best, Moody's and S&P rate the financial strength of our insurance company subsidiaries, and a decline in these ratings could affect our standing in the insurance industry and cause our sales and earnings to decrease".
-For 2013, the maximum amount of dividends our U.S. domiciled insurance subsidiaries could pay, under applicable laws and regulations without prior regulatory approval, is approximately \$524,000.
-In total, we received dividends or returns of capital, net of infusions, of \$581,908 from our subsidiaries during 2012.
-We expect 2013 dividends from the operating segments to approximate their earnings subject to the growth of the businesses, rating agency and regulatory capital requirements and investment performance.
+Best, Moody's and S&P rate the financial strength of our insurance company subsidiaries, and a decline in these ratings could affect our standing in the insurance industry and cause our sales and earnings to decrease."
+For 2014, the maximum amount of dividends our U.S. domiciled insurance subsidiaries could pay, under applicable laws and regulations without prior regulatory approval, is approximately \$484,000.